 In 2002 the City undertook a review of its Bike Plan.
-The review process was undertaken by Bikesafe Bicycle Planning Consultants and resulted in the City of Joondalup Bike Plan Review 2002-2003 being endorsed as a blueprint for the City's bicycle network and infrastructure future development program (refer Attachment 1 to this report).
+The review process was undertaken by Bikesafe Bicycle Planning Consultants and resulted in the City of Joondalup Bike Plan Review 2002-2003 being endorsed as a blueprint for the City's bicycle network and infrastructure future development program.